keyshade-xyz/keyshade/CONTRIBUTING.md

 - Your PR should follow this pattern: `fix|feat|chore|docs|style|refactor|perf|test|ci|build|breaking-change|revert: <description>`.
 For example, `feat: add new feature` or `fix: fix a bug`.
 Note that description can contain only alphanumeric characters and `-`, `.` and `_` characters.
 - Before you make a push to your branch, make sure you rebase your branch with the latest changes from the `develop` branch.

-## API Documentation Contribution

-We are managing our API documentation using Postman.
-Hence, for any changes to the API that requires changes to the API documentation as well, they can be implemented in one way or the other:

-- Either, you can manually update the collections in [postman/collections](./postman/collections/) and make the PR.
-- Or, you can export the collection from Postman, paste them in the respective files in [postman/collections](./postman/collections) and make the PR.

 ## Documentation

 We love documentation contributions!
 Whether it's more complete descriptions, new examples, or better formatting, any help improving the documentation is appreciated.